Sample Designs of Cattle Races and Corrals

 More information and step by step instructions for building curved livestock handling facilities is in the book, Humane Livestock Handling, by Temple Grandin and Mark Deesing, published by Storey Publishing, North Adams, MA, USA.

-Large Plant Facility Layouts
+Commercial Plant Facility Designs

 Ranch (or Property) Designs